CongSon01/boston_housing/README.md

 ```

 It turns out, that RM (feature 5) has a strong positive correlation with MEDV (feature 13), while PTRATIO (feature 10)
 and LSTAT (feature 12) have a strong negative correlation with MEDV.
-Hence, for the further evaluation we will focus on
+Hence, for the further evaluation we consider
 these three features only.

 Next, we add a bias (1) to each row in the dataset and split the dataset into training set (80% of the data) and